Knightwalker/react-course/README.md

 - **fs**: File system changes for when I do CRUD operations on files and folders.
 For example `fs: renames files & folders at root directory`
 - **implements**: Adding new functionality to the netflix project.
+- **refactors**: Improving codebase without altering code behaviour.
-- **materials**: Materials changes for when I prepare lectures, labs, exercises or do CRUD operations on the materials.
-For example `materials: creates new lecture for ESLint`
+- **docs**: Documentation and materials changes, for when I prepare lectures, labs, exercises or do CRUD operations on the docs.
+For example `docs: creates new lecture for ESLint`